This article was originally published on the UCLA Newsroom website on May 1, 2018. We share it here with UCLA Newsroom's permission.

 “It was a great class and an opportunity that you get at UCLA Law that you don’t get elsewhere,” Lugerner said.
 In the clinic, students learn through simulated negotiations, mock contract drafting and lectures from leading team executives — including, one year after Lugerner graduated, Fishman.

 By then, Lugerner was an associate in the New York office of Latham & Watkins.
 And he was still there when Fishman called him in 2016 with word that the Golden Knights were looking for front-office talent.
 Lugerner would be the perfect capologist, Fishman thought.

-Practically overnight, Lugerner recalls, “I went from being a corporate lawyer working in New York City to a hockey lawyer living in a casino-hotel in Las Vegas.”
-He laughs.
+Practically overnight, Lugerner recalled, “I went from being a corporate lawyer working in New York City to a hockey lawyer living in a casino-hotel in Las Vegas.”
+He laughed.
 “I got the Golden Knights job five years and one day after I first e-mailed Don to meet up for coffee.”

 The whirlwind week in the middle of June 2017 remains a blur in Lugerner’s mind.

 First, he helped the Golden Knights build the base of their roster by selecting 30 players in the expansion draft.
 He had been preparing for a year.
 Then, the Golden Knights unveiled their picks at the annual NHL awards ceremony at their home stadium, the T-Mobile Arena, which sits right on the Strip.
 The same night, he jetted to Chicago for the league’s regular entry draft, where he and his colleagues tapped rising stars out of high schools, junior clubs and Scandinavian nations.

 “I’ll never have a 10-day period like that again,” Lugerner said.
 “It was pretty exciting, though.”